lucasdicioccio/deptrack-project/README.md

 ## deptrack-core

 The lowest-level brick, a monad transformer to describe trees and directed-acyclic graphs.
-Don't be afraid of the jargon, it only means that the key finding of the DepTrack approach is that your program can log information and that this log of information is way more useful when it's shaped like a tree than when it's shaped like a linear sequence.
+This brick allows you to write DSL-like libraries that record directed-acyclic graphs with a node type that best describe your problem.
+This approach let you decouple how you _operate_ on (i.e., what you do with) the graph from _express_ (i.e., which library builds) the graph.
+This way, the day you feel like DepTrack is no longer suitable to express your dependency graph you can still keep your functions to operate on the graph.

 ## deptrack-devops

+This library uses deptrack-core to perform Devops tasks.
 Devops is a job title, and Devops engineers need to do two main things: (a) describe an infrastructure and, (b) evaluate the description (e.g., to make the world converge towards their intention, or to diagnose which bits of the system diverged too much).
 In particular, (a) encodes a dependency graph between various subsystems of the infrastructure: faults and outages follow dependencies.
-Hence, the Devops space is a good playground for the DepTrack approach of building dependency graph.
+Hence, the Devops space is a good playground for the DepTrack approach of building dependency graphs.

 The author was dissatisfied with existing Devops tools: some existing tools claim to use a declarative syntax (generally YAML) but actually use